kennedfer/sticky-notes/README.md

-# sticky-notes
+# Sticky Notes
-A post-it application to windows, simple and beauty
+A Java swing post-it application to windows, simple and beauty